revaturelabs/interviewquestions/Python/Python-Classes and Objects/Abstraction.md

 # Abstraction

 1. Explain Abstraction?
-How to achieve abstraction concept in python?
-Give example.
+How to achieve abstraction in python?
+Give an example.

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)

 <details><summary> <b>Show Answer</b> </summary>

-> Abstraction refers to hiding of unnecessary data from the user and showing only the relevant part in order to reduce complexity and increasing the efficiency of program.
-For example,let's take a social media platforms where we share photos, chat, etc., with friends without knowing how all these operations are happening in background.
+> Abstraction refers to hiding of unnecessary data from the user and showing only the relevant part in order to reduce complexity and increase the efficiency of program.
+For example,let's take social media platforms where we share photos, chat, etc., with friends without knowing how all these happens in background.

 > We can achieve abstraction in python by creating abstract classes in our program.